- Exploring Cider and Perry, plus a little on orchards, apples and pears in general.

 There is also a Cider Cycling Route based around Pembridge, but unfortunately, no details available on the web.
 You may be able to obtain the leaflet from a Herefordshire Tourist Information Centre.

-Cider Route web site has a good section on the cycle trail, perry, interesting facts, history etc, as well as info on the larger Herefordshire car route (brochure for that can be downloaded here).
+Cider Route web site (link problem July 2019) has a good section on the cycle trail, perry, interesting facts, history etc, as well as info on the larger Herefordshire car route (brochure for that can be downloaded here).

 The Golden Fire app released in June 2016 is well worth installing on your mobile device.
 It “pulls together the rich history of cider production in Herefordshire with an up-to-date guide to all the ciders being made in the county today”.
 This includes a useful map.
 Hope they keep the app updated.

 The Real Cider and Perry Page is a good source, but check the notes for updates.
 CAMRA has an interest in cider and perry and celebrates October and May as Cider & Perry Months.
 Also check out the Cider Workshop website, connected with a Google Group for craft cider and perry makers and enthusiasts.

 Ragmans Lane Farm (Forest of Dean) runs a Cider and Apple Juice Weekend in October (look under Courses on the web site).
 They sell their apple juice locally.

 There is a Three Counties Cider and Perry Association.